Two of our scholars talk about their experience of the programme.

 You'll be supported in your role through a series of workshops and access to an adviser.
 The scholarship also provides access to the expertise of our staff.

 You'll be expected to spend around 7.5 hours per week on your project.
 Scholarships are unpaid and you must agree your application with your employer.
-We will, however, meet all reasonable expenses (such as travel or accommodation) incurred in the course of carrying out scholarship activities.
+Travel and subsistence will be paid.

 Would I be suitable?